Impact of bulk viscosity on the post-merger gravitational-wave signal from merging neutron stars

-The simulations reported below are obtained after solving the Einstein equations together with an extension of the high-order high-resolution shock-capturing code \texttt{FIL}~\cite{Most2019b, Most2019c} and an hybrid EOS, \ie where the pressure is expressed as a combination of a cold part modelled via a $\beta$-equilibrium slice of the \texttt{TNTYST} EOS~\cite{Togashi2017} and of a thermal part described by an ideal-fluid EOS~\cite{Rezzolla_book:2013}.
-In essence, we set the pressure as $p=p_{\mathrm{cold}}+\rho \epsilon (\Gamma_{\rm th} -1)$, where $\rho$ is the rest-mass density and we adopt an optimal value of the adiabatic index $\Gamma_{\rm th}=1.7$~\cite{Figura:2020fkj}.
 The \texttt{FIL} code employs fourth-order accurate finite-difference stencils in Cartesian coordinates for the evolution of the constraint damping formulation of the Z4 formulation of the Einstein equations~\cite{Bernuzzi:2009ex, Alic:2011a}, while the equations of relativistic magnetohydrodynamics are solved with a fourth-order high-resolution shock-capturing scheme~\cite{DelZanna2002, DelZanna2007} (for simplicity, we consider zero magnetic fields).
-In particular, we solve Eq.~\eqref{eq:bulk} following the strategy presented in Ref.~\cite{Chabanov2021}, making sure that for very small densities, \ie $\rho < \rho_{\rm th}\approx 4.5\times 10^{14} \mathrm{g}\,\mathrm{cm}^{-3}$, $\zeta$ is interpolated between its constant value and zero via a cubic polynomial.
-Such a threshold is also used to ensure that the relaxation time $\tau$ in Eq.~\eqref{eq:bulk} is constant and as small as possible but greater than the local timestep to avoid numerical instabilities introduced by the stiffness of the equations.
-In particular, we set $\tau \approx 2.7\times10^{-4}\,\mathrm{ms}$ for $\rho_{\rm th} \leq \rho$ and enforce causality explicitly by adjusting $\tau$ dynamically when causality is violated using the expression suggested by Ref.~\cite{Bemfica2019}, where the full nonlinear characteristic velocity is set to $0.99$.
-This value of $\tau$ is in the right physical range for neutrino-trapped matter~\cite{Alford2022a}, while for neutrino-transparent matter the relaxation time can be much longer and up to $100$\,ms~\cite{Alford2023}.
-Finally, a limiting procedure similar to the one presented in~\cite{Camelio2022_b} is employed to avoid unphysically large values of the bulk-viscous pressure by imposing $-0.9\, p \leq \Pi \leq e-p$, where $e$ is the energy density.
+In particular, we solve Eq.~\eqref{eq:bulk} following the strategy presented in Ref.~\cite{Chabanov2021, Chabanov2023b}, making sure that for small densities, \ie $\rho < \rho_{\rm th}\approx 4.5\times 10^{14} \mathrm{g}\,\mathrm{cm}^{-3}$, $(\zeta/\tau)$ and $\tau$ are interpolated between their microphysical values and their atmosphere values via a power law.
+We also explicitly enforce causality by adjusting $(\zeta/\tau)$ dynamically when causality is violated using the expression suggested by Ref.~\cite{Bemfica2019}, where the full nonlinear characteristic velocity is set to $0.99$.
+Additionally, we employ the same limiting procedure introduced in \cite{Chabanov2023b}, see Section~\rom{2}.B.1, to avoid unphysically large values of the bulk-viscous pressure by imposing $-0.9\, p^{\mathrm{eq}} \leq \Pi \leq e-p^{\mathrm{eq}}$, where $e$ is the energy density.
+Finally, we impose a floor on $\tau$ in order to ensure numerical stability using $\tau\geq 1.1\Delta t_{l}$, where $\Delta t_{l}$ denotes the timestep on a given refinement level $l$.